pluralsh/documentation/pages/deployments/browser-quickstart.md

 plural cd install --url https://<CONSOLE_URL>/ext/gql --token <TOKEN>
 ```

 Make sure your kubeconfig points to the desired cluster for import.
+More information is available in the guide for [existing clusters](/deployments/existing-cluster).

 Once you've added the required clusters, you should see them populated on the "Clusters" subtab within your Console.